M0h3eN/bndf/docs/index.md

 For analyzing structured data we could use either Spark's shell or [Apache Zeppelin](https://zeppelin.apache.org/).
 For communicating with mongoDB and hive required dependencies should include in spark-sumbit (see [conf](https://gitlab.com/neuroscience-lab/bndfcluster/-/blob/master/volumes/zeppelin/conf/zeppelin-env.sh)).
-This examples are using sample-data available in [sample-data](https://www.dropbox.com/sh/64nsb3wrzvmbm85/AABPlZYhunVCx70KYtjDD_D4a?dl=0).
+These examples are using sample-data available in [sample-data](https://www.dropbox.com/sh/64nsb3wrzvmbm85/AABPlZYhunVCx70KYtjDD_D4a?dl=0).

 ### Define MongoReader

 ```scala